<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 • Trim trees near the house.
 Not only does trimming protect the house from storm damage, if branches are left long, squirrels and raccoons have a freeway directly to your attic space.

-How’d you do at the end of this round of the game?
-Hopefully you picked the enjoyable and peaceful activities instead of the messy cleanup due to lack of maintenance.
+How did you do at the end of this round of the game?
+Hopefully, you picked enjoyable and peaceful activities instead of the messy cleanup due to a lack of maintenance.

 What would you rather do this winter season?